**PixelCNC v1.69b - User Guide**

 ### Edit Raster: Enable/Disable ###

 Enables editing of the selected raster-layer's contents using the included heightmap editing functions.
-The raster-editing functions available in this editing mode are as follows:
+As with all layer editing modes the layer's properties on the right-side of the PixelCNC window are replaced with the interface to the editing functionality for the layer's type.
+The raster-editing functions available in the raster-editing mode are as follows:

 : Exposes the parametric brush shape that the user can actively stroke the raster-layer with in the 3D view.
 Parameters include brush shape, diameter, value, fade, inertia, quality, and mode.
 Brush quality controls the fidelity of the brush strokes generated, allowing users to turn down the quality to increase responsiveness and performance on slower systems.
 A "Follow Canvas Surface" option toggles whether or not the brush is positioned on the canvas surface beneath the cursor's position.
 Disabling this option instead positions the brush at the point on the bottom of the raster-layer's volume that coincides with the mouse cursor's position in the 3D view.